NeutronStarDAO/ConstellationBook-English/src/README.md

 The structure of the "Internet Computer Roaming Guide": the first half is vivid and interesting, and the second half is concise; the first half talks about IC principles, and the second half discusses development in practice.

-## Why write this book?
+## Why do I write this book

-Initially, after learning about IC, I collected and organized materials from IC whitepapers, Medium, ICPL forums, and IC Developer Forums.
-After talking to a friend about the IC architecture, I told her that I was organizing notes on IC resources and would share them when they were ready.
+Early on, after learning about IC, I collected and arranged materials from the IC Whitepaper, Medium, ICPL forums, and IC Developer Forums.
+After talking to a friend about the IC architecture, I told her I was making notes on the IC resources and would share them when they were ready.
 I didn't expect that it would take a year.
 After experiencing the long years of procrastination, and with what I learned later, I finally put together the first version of the notes.
 After a period of further study, I thought it would be better to share these notes.
 Making it an open-source book helps everyone learn about IC and contributes to the IC developer community.

 <br>